Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - Input details such as 'Recipe Type', 'Name of Recipe', 'Ingredients' and 'Instructions'.

-- Click 'Add New Recipe' button.
+- Click the 'Add New Recipe' button.

 **User Story 3:**  As an individual looking to improve their health and fitness, I want to easily browse through healthy recipes and try different ones.